bitjourney/ts_routes-rails/README.md

 This gem generates Rails URL helpers in TypeScript, which is synchronized to `routes.rb`.

-THis is inspired by [js-routes](https://github.com/railsware/js-routes), which invents the great idea to export URL helpers to JavaScript.
+This is inspired by [js-routes](https://github.com/railsware/js-routes), which invents the great idea to export URL helpers to JavaScript.

 ## Usage